Rosso di Napoli Eggplant

 You’ll soon see their leaves are serrated, notably unique compared to all other eggplant we’ve ever seen and indeed: Rosso di Napoli is a different species than purple and white eggplant.
 Though we generally don’t need to stake or trellis eggplant, we’ve found Rosso di Napoli to be so prolific that staking helps the sheer abundance of fruit from breaking branches, it’s true!
 Even the tender buttons of fruit we love to harvest before our first fall frost for a warm, sumptuous curry to welcome autumn.

-1 review for Organic Rosso di Napoli Eggplant
+1 review for Rosso di Napoli Eggplant

 1. Jenny (verified owner)